 Then once we found out we were going to lose so much money on the sale of our house and have to live off very little for a while.
 I started to feel a bit desperate.
 How were we going to give our sweet, innocent little boy a nice day?
 We know the gifts don’t really matter and he’s so young he wouldn’t notice, but we were still determined to have the best Christmas we could, on the budget we can afford.

 It took my almost-2-year-old little boy to tell me how this Christmas should be done.
 As I watch him grow I’m fascinated with the pure joy he shows in playing with a ball, or playing in the dirt, or even playing with something silly like an empty bathroom tissue tube.
 You can tell his little imagination runs wild and he doesn’t care what the item is, as long as he can play with it.

 Our Christmas Gift Giving Rule

 I heard a saying a long time ago and I’ve loved it ever since.
-It’s a “rule” for Christmas gift giving and can provide a good Christmas family gift exchange ideas if you aren’t sure where to start.
+It’s a “rule” for Christmas gift giving and can provide a good Christmas gift exchange ideas if you aren’t sure where to start.
 This can even be a good rule to use for Christmas gift exchange ideas for big families.
 We started this tradition that winter when I had a little one-year-old and now that we have three little ones, it’s something we’ve continued and plan on continuing into the future.

-Each person in our family will get 4 gifts.
+Each person in our family gets 4 gifts.

 Something they want.